Review by Frank Plowright

 This was originally reprinted over two volumes before being collected along with ‘Block Mania’.
 IDW’s current reprint generated forum murmuring over a decision to colour the entire saga, and furthermore to alter elements of Ezquerra’s original colour splash pages.
 Adding colour to strongly contrasted art originally designed for black and white publication requires greater skill than some might think, and overall Charlie Kirchoff produces a coherent collection.
 He opts to accentuate the darkness, while Ezquerra’s colouring for the original comic prioritised yellow and red to reflect flame and burning.
 To carp over colour not seen since the original publication in 2000AD seems very precious.
 It’s now additionally available as volume three of Hachette’s Judge Dredd partwork

-Distance has removed the echo of real world political fears feeding into the writing, as the USA and Soviet Union escalated bullish rhetoric and many feared nuclear war as a real possibility.
-‘The Apocalypse War’ remains a Dredd touchstone, but should it be among the best Dredd stories ever published?
+When originally serilaised the USA and Soviet Union escalated bullish rhetoric and many feared nuclear war as a real possibility.
+Distance first removed the echo of real world political fears feeding into the writing, and then restored it.
+‘The Apocalypse War’ remains a Dredd touchstone, but should it be ranked among the best Dredd stories ever published?
 No.